bk62/polygon-scan-python/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-This projet uses Betamax to mock requests by recording actual HTTP responses.
-The first time you add test an API call method:
+This project uses Betamax to mock requests by recording actual HTTP responses.
+The default record mode "once", raises exceptions when it encounters a new request.
+The first time you add a test for a new API call method:

 1. Export `POLYGON_SCAN_API_KEY` from a `.env` file (refer to `.env.example`)
-2. Run the `run_tests.sh` script which instructs Betamax to record response fixtures using the API key.
-The script also sets a 2 sec delay between requests to safely respect rate limits.
+2. Run the `run_tests.sh -k <your_test_name>` script which forces Betamax to re-record ALL selected response fixtures using the API key (by temporarily setting betamax record mode to "all").

+- The script sets a 2 sec delay between requests to safely respect rate limits.
+- Any arguments are passed to pytest

+Simply run `poetry pytest` to run all tests using existing fixtures.

-3. Delete the relevant fixture file `tests/fixtures/cassettes/test.<test_module_name>.<test_name>` if necessary.
+Delete the relevant fixture file `tests/fixtures/cassettes/test.<test_module_name>.<test_name>` and rerun `run_tests.sh` if necessary.

 <p align="right">(<a href="#top">back to top</a>)</p>